Updated November 19th, 2022 by Travel the Greek Way

 Summer vacation in Pelion starts in June and it will be over by early September.
 The beaches are simply stunning, sandy with trees and clear waters.
 The waters might be cooler than it is in the south of Greece.

-October and November are fantastic months for hiking, watching the colors of the forests change from green to purple, orange, pink, and all colors in between.
+October and November are fantastic months for hiking, and watching the colors of the forests change from green to purple, orange, pink, and all colors in between.
 December – March are perfect months for skiing or snow hiking.
 And the rich wildflower and dense forests in Spring Pelion and Zagora, in particular, will just astonish you.

 How to Get to Zagora in Pelion